Short-Term vs. Long-Term Disability Payments

 Generally, short-term disability coverage pays a higher percentage of your lost wages as compared to long-term disability.
 However, long-term disability payments can obviously last much longer.
 In fact, short-term disability payments tend to decrease after 6 months, while you can continue receiving long-term benefits for five to ten years or until you are 65.

 When you are facing a debilitating illness or injury, you have enough to worry about without having to concern yourself with fighting for disability coverage.
-For help in getting the coverage you deserve, you should contact an experienced Raleigh disability attorney from the Law Office of Sam Scudder, at 919-851-3311 today.
+For help in getting the coverage you deserve, you should contact an experienced Morehead City disability attorney from the Law Office of Sam Scudder, at 919-851-3311 today.